learningdebunked/SystemDesignFundamentals/README.md

 Forward Proxy - Used to proxy Clients i.e. Server doesn't know who is the

+Uses and Benefits:

+1) Anonymity
+2) Caching
+3) Blocking unwanted sites
+4) GeoFencing - For instance Redirecting users from a certain location to access only servers from a certain locations

 Reverse Proxy - Used to proxy Servers i.e. Client doesn't know who is the server.

+Uses:
+1) DDOS
+2) Firwall
+3) Block bots and hackers
+4) Load balancing
+5) In the context of microservices --> Side car Proxy or Http Proxy or TCP Proxy
+6) Canary deployments - Set a rule in reverse proxy for experiments For ex: say 8% of the traffic to test a feature

+Service Mesh - Proxy and Reverse Proxy are used at the same time based of side car proxy like Envoy or Istio

+There are other type of Proxies also which are the **TLS Termination Proxies** , which can decrypt the encrypted data sent through them.

 One of the most common use cases of Reverse Proxy is a Load balancer.

+Forward or Reverse proxy is determined by the direction in which data is being sent

+Advantages:

+1) Proxies can be use to selectively send and block requests
+2) Log or Monitor requests
+3) Cache responses

+There are two broad categories of Proxies:
+1) Transparent proxy: Only looks at Layer 3 and Layer 4 and if the client is allowed to access the server , the request is only then forwarded
+   This type of proxy is used only for filtering requests

+2) HTTP insecure proxy: This is used in Service Meshes.
+TCP Packet is routed to proxy which then looks at the data to know the actual direction.
+Server may know the client if host is added as a Layer 7 header.
+Http1.0 did not support host as the header.
+Http2.0 supports host as a header.